Snowman's Reindeer Farm in Canton, IL

 A: The answer to that question is too subjective for us to answer for you.
 Most people who love Christmas and animals really enjoy our farm.
 However, it might be helpful to know a few things in order to make your decision.
-First, there is always a line, but due to the new advanced ticket sales system we are putting in place for 2018, the wait time will be short and mostly indoors.
+First, there is always a line and we don't always know which days are going to be the busiest.
+Generally warm, clear Saturdays and Sundays are the high traffic days.
 The farm is located at our home.
-We are both teachers who open our home-based business for a limited number of days per year to share our reindeer with the public.
+We are both retired teachers who open our home-based business for a limited number of days per year to share our reindeer with the public.
+We try to provide people with a valuable experience when they visit.
+A family of 4 can visit for approximately $28.00 during the Christmas season and make memories that will last a lifetime.
+A trip to a movie theater in Peoria would be about the same cost, if not more.
+We believe the experience you get at Snowman's Reindeer Farm is unique and memorable for people of all ages and walks of life.
+(AND....our snacks are a LOT cheaper than the movie theater!)

-The average visit to the farm takes about an hour.
-The main attraction is the reindeer.
-You will see 2-3 inside the barn when you visit with average time in the barn being 10-15 minutes.
-Your time in the barn is not times so you can stay as long as you like.
-The design of the barn enables you to photograph them and interact with them.
-Our animals are very precious to us and their happiness is our main priority.
-We do NOT force any of them to do anything they don’t want to.
-Most of the time they are very friendly and come right up to be petted and/or fed.
+A: Most of the time they are very friendly and come right up to be petted and/or fed.
 There are also times when they smell something on a person that they don’t like (such as cigarette smoke or gasoline) and back up.
 There are times when children are screaming that they will back up.
 They sometimes get sleepy and will lay down and take a nap in the middle of things!
 We time our hours of operation around their natural feeding times so that they can enjoy interacting with guests while getting their usual feed.
 The only thing we guarantee is that you will get to meet the reindeer, learn about them from our staff and take pictures of them.
 The majority of visitors do pet and feed at least one of the reindeer while visiting.

 Q: Do you travel with the reindeer?
 Can we have you bring them to our event?

-Q: Do you allow school field trips?
+Q: Do you allow school field trips or groups to visit?